firefox-devtools/debugger/docs/dbg.md

 #### findSource

-Sometimes you want to quickly grab a source object from the store, but you dont know the full url or source id.
+Sometimes you want to quickly grab a source object from the store, but you don't know the full url or source id.
 The `findSource` function is your friend here :)

 ```js
 dbg.helpers.findSource("todo-view")